 An arbitrator is an experienced lawyer with special training in small claims cases.
 Arbitrators and judges apply the same law to your case, but a trial with an arbitrator is less formal.

-If you choose an arbitrator, you agree to accept the decision.
-You can't appeal.
-Your trial takes place on your trial date.
+If an arbitrator will decide your case, your trial will take place on your trial date.
+All cases are heard at the courthouse.